dneuman/Projection/README.md

 - **Pollution** will trend with fossil energy production

 ## Data
-Data will be downloaded from the source where possible. the `specs.yaml` file contains details of where each file is from, and how that file was imported.
+Data will be downloaded from the source where possible.
+The `specs.yaml` file contains details of where each file is from, and how that file was imported.